Finally, We Can Manifest During The New Moon In Taurus

 ADVERTISEMENT

-If Narayana Montúfar, senior astrologer for Astrology.com and author of Moon Signs: Unlock Your Inner Luminary Power, was going to give this luminary a name, she'd call it the Warrior Goddess Moon (dreamy, right?).
+If Narayana Montúfar, senior astrologer, was going to give this luminary a name, she'd call it the Warrior Goddess Moon (dreamy, right?).
 "I am loving its energy, as I think it’s one of the best new moons of 2023 to set intentions," she says, adding that the exact time this moon becomes new, Jupiter, the Lunar North Node, Mercury, asteroid Vesta, Uranus, the sun, and the moon will all be in Taurus.
-"Instead of bringing only a double dose of Venusian energy its potency is incredibly magnified, as it is carrying the accumulated power of seven celestial forces."
+"Instead of bringing only a double dose of Venusian energy, its potency is incredibly magnified, as it is carrying the accumulated power of seven celestial forces."

 Campos says that this new moon in Taurus will have us reflecting on numerous topics, such as our security and comfort, our commitments, how we seek and enjoy pleasure, as well as our finances and personal values.
 "This is a beautiful lunation to set intentions and desires regarding those topics," she says.
 "The new moon will be forming two harmonious connections in the sky.
 The first with Neptune in Pisces, stirring up a creative, romantic, whimsy, and supportive atmosphere, and the second with Mars in Cancer, which will lend us the urgency to take action and the courage to go after what we truly desire."

-Once we implement that action, we should prepare to turn a new page and begin a new phase of our lives, says Iva Naskova, astrologer at the Nebula app.
+Once we implement that action, we should prepare to turn a new page and begin a new phase of our lives, says astrologer Iva Naskova.
 "What is most beneficial about this new moon is its nurturing energy that will help you understand how gifted, special, and talented you are," she says.
 "If any of you felt the need to compete with others, now is the time to tap into one's potential and show the world that competition is unnecessary."
 As long as you are your most authentic selves, your light will shine through thanks to the push from this lunation.

 Advertisement